ruigulala/ConAnalysis/README.md

 # ConAnalysis
 Concurrency Attack Analysis.
 Right now, all the developement is under Ubuntu 14.04 LTS.
+Make sure you have allocated at least 3GB memory.
+Otherwise the linking process may fail.

 ## Install LLVM 3.6.1 & clang 3.6.1.